U.N. experts caution powers they must heed 'laws of war' in fighting IS

 Islamic State forces in Syria have brutally and publicly executed civilians, as well as captured rebel fighters and government soldiers over the past two months, Pinheiro said.

-"Recent events in Iraq lay bare the threat ISIS poses for religious and ethnic minorities inside Syria," he said.
+"Recent events in Iraq lay bare the threat ISIS poses for religious and ethnic minorities inside Syria," Pinheiro said.

 The group killed hundreds of civilians at Al-Shaar gas fields in eastern Homs and there are reports of hundreds from the al-Sheitaat clan in Deir al-Zor being executed, he said.